aramis-lab/clinicadl_handbook/jupyter-book/clinical.md

 For this tutorial we have also chosen to use [ADNI](http://adni.loni.usc.edu/) because it is one of the most well-know dataset in neuroimaging.
 It contains a large variety of MRI modalities, notably PET images.

-In ADNI, all the diagnoses are presents:
+In ADNI, the subjects have labels for their diagnostic :
 - CN (corresponding to a null CDR),
 - MCI (corresponding to a CDR of 0.5),
 - AD (corresponding to a CDR of 1).